Jakub-Konkol/RutgersThesisTemplate/README.md

 I've seen this after the acknowledgements if there is both, but I don't know if there is any set order.
 Either way, this is after the abstract.

 ### Main body content
 I would recommend you make individual .tex files for your chapters and incorporate them into main.tex using `\include{}` commands.
-The template currently some things written into the document, but that's only to show what the chapters look like.
+The template currently has some things written into the document, but that's only to show what the chapters look like.

+#### Images, Tables, and Schemes

+There is an example of an image and a table in the methods.tex file.

+I have, for the benefit of other ChemEs, provided an example of a scheme environment and already inluded it into the TOC.
+You may remove this by deleting lines [152-156](https://github.com/Jakub-Konkol/RutgersThesisTemplate/blob/main/main.tex#L152-L156)

 ### Bibliography
 I leave this up to you in case you have a preference of BibLaTeX vs. BibTex.
 The guidelines state to "conform to generally accepted practice in the discipline," so it's on you to get the .bst and incorporate your bib file.
+I provide an example for the RSC citation style.

 # Sources
 The information for the formatting is sourced from the Electronic Thesis and Disseration Style Guide from the Rutgers School of Graduate Studies.
 You can find that resource here: https://grad.rutgers.edu/academics/graduation/electronic-thesis-and-dissertation-style-guide